Search This Blog

 Yes- a skip should still take advantage of opponents’ weaknesses during a social game in a tactical way, but he or she should not share this estimation of opposing individual weaknesses with other team members, as one does with a strategy, because that insight is a criticism of another person’s game.
 Similarly in ‘friendlies’, the skip should not pound away at the opponent’s weaknesses, end after end, but only use that advantage at critical points in the game.
 Even in a casual game someone must win and it might as well be your side.

-So here are some Battle Strategies for Cutthroat Competition
+So that being said here are some Battle Strategies for Cutthroat Competition

 Against Less Well Conditioned Opponents.